olitrussle/blog/_posts/2017-04-10-meet-the-team-teri.md

 ---
 published: false
 layout: post
-title: Meet The Team Teri
+title: 'Meet The Team: Teri'
 excerpt: >-
   Meet our new Head of Customer Success, Teri, who joined the team last week to help make our customer experience the best it can be...